amy324/Steam-Games-Data-CLI-App/README.md

    - This program does not collect or store any user information.

 3. **Data Handling:**
    - Steam Data is stored in countries identified in the privacy policy.
 The program treats Steam Data with disclaimers substantially equivalent to those specified in Sections 7 and 8 of the Steam Data Terms of Use.
-It provides Steam Data "as is", with it purpose only being the retrieval of public games information.
+It provides Steam Data "as is", with its purpose only being the retrieval of public games information.

 4. **Endorsement and Affiliation:**
    - The program does not present Steam Data in a manner that suggests endorsement or affiliation with Valve or Steam.